Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Do not skip the picnic.
 The cafe lines are long, the food is mediocre, and your stroopwafel-snack budget will go further from the grocery store.

 Do not let the kids touch or pick the tulips.
 Park staff will politely but firmly intercept.
 The tulips are protected.
+(One small warning that no one tells you: the swans on the Keukenhof pond are not the same beasts as the Salzburg ones, but they are still swans.
+Don't let little hands feed them.)

 The Memory Worth Making